AN/SPS-29

 AN/SPS-29 is a two-dimensional (giving only Range and Bearing) radar that was manufactured by General Electric.
-It was used by the US Navy as a early warning radar after World War II, and was equipped aboard naval ships during the Cold War.
+It was used by the US Navy as an early warning radar after World War II, and was equipped aboard naval ships during the Cold War.
 Variants include AN/SPS-29A, AN/SPS-29B, AN/SPS-29C, AN/SPS-29D and AN/SPS-29E.
 After modernization, it was redesignated as AN/SPS-37.

-AN/SPS-29
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-29" designation represents the 29th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+Development

 During World War II, the U.S. Navy started with CXAM, which was commissioned in 1940, as an air search radar for large ships such as battleships and aircraft carriers.
 They have deployed radars that use bands (then called VHF).

 In the 1950s, post-war generation radars using the same frequency band were required, and the AN/SPS-17 developed by General Electric was first adopted for large ships, and since 1957.
 Delivery has started.
 In addition, AN/SPS-28 developed by Westinghouse using the same antenna was also adopted for destroyers, and delivery began in the same year.
 However, although the antenna is common, the peak power of AN/SPS-17 was 750 kW (1.5 MW depending on the version), while that of AN/SPS-28 was 250 kW, which is a considerable difference.
 Therefore, it was inferior in detection ability.
 For this reason, this machine was developed with the goal of exhibiting the same weight as the AN/SPS-28 and the same performance as the AN/SPS-17.